 - 8 large eggs

-- 1/2 pound bulk breakfast sausage cooked, crumbled
+- ½ pound breakfast sausage bulk (not links), cooked, crumbled

 Fire up your Big Easy.